Child Custody / Time Sharing

 A child should not be subjected to a tug-of-war between parents.
 Although they may be minors, older children will react differently to their parent’s divorce than younger children.
 Older children’s preferences for time-sharing and living arrangements may also be a factor in crafting a parenting plan and determining time-sharing between the parents.

-The Orlando custody lawyers at the Kramer Law Firm strive to promote an atmosphere of cooperation that will have a positive, nurturing effect on the development of any child.
+The Orlando custody lawyers at the New Future Divorce & Family Law Firm strive to promote an atmosphere of cooperation that will have a positive, nurturing effect on the development of any child.
 We also understand that no one understands your children like you do.

 Can You Have Sole Custody (Sole Parental Responsibility) in Florida?

 There are times when circumstances demand that a parent seek sole custody, or supervised child time-sharing.
 Sole parental responsibility authorizes one parent the right to make all important decisions that affect the child’s welfare.
 These cases usually involve charges against a parent that could potentially bring harm to the child.
 Such instances include spousal or child abuse, drug problems, neglect, or when shared responsibility is not practical, such as when a parent is in prison.

 Other Ways an Orlando Custody Lawyer Can Help

 The New Future Divorce & Family Law Firm has significant experience handling all pre-divorce and post judgment issues that may arise for child custody including: